MINNESOTA 2, WASHINGTON 1 IN WASHINGTON

 Quilici was batting .191.

 As you have probably figured out by now, this was Blyleven's major league debut.
 He had been 4-2, 2.50 at AAA Evansville.
 The story he told so often was true--the first man he faced, Lee Maye, hit a home run off him.
 And in fact, he did strike out Frank Howard in the sixth.

 We're in early June, and neither Tovar, Killebrew, nor Oliva has been given a game off yet.
 I know this is the old days when men were men, but I suspect Bill Rigney was somewhat of an old-school manager even for his time.

 The Senators played two ex-Twins: second baseman Bernie Allen, who was 1-for-3, and John Roseboro, who pinch-hit and was 0-for-1.

 Casey Cox was a pretty fair pitcher for several years: 39-42, 3.70, 1.32.
 I suspect his won-lost record is affected by the fact that he spent his entire career with bad teams: the Senators/Rangers and the early-seventies Yankees.
 He appeared in 308 games, starting 59 of them.
 Slightly more than half of his starts--30--came in 1970.

-Record: The Twins were 49-50, in third place in the American League Central, 5.5 games behind Kansas City.
-They were a half game behind second-place Chicago.
+Record: The Twins were 32-15, in first place in the American League West, two games ahead of California.